 San Francisco Giants vs. Los Angeles Dodgers: Mapping a potential, albeit improbable, path to winning the NL West

-May 21, 2015; San Francisco, CA, USA; San Francisco Giants starting pitcher Madison Bumgarner (40) is cheered by the Giants fans after hitting a solo home run during the third inning off of Los Angeles Dodgers starting pitcher Clayton Kershaw (not pictured) at AT&T Park.
+May 21, 2015; San Francisco, CA, USA; San Francisco Giants right fielder Hunter Pence (8) hits a RBI single during the fourth inning against the Los Angeles Dodgers at AT&T Park.
 Mandatory Credit: Bob Stanton-USA TODAY Sports